Best Gay Bars in NYC: The Ultimate Guide

 REBAR Chelsea: #1 NYC Gay Bar Pick

-REBAR is my personal favorite and so I’ve ranked them number 1 of the best NYC gay bars!
+I’ve ranked REBAR number 1 of the best NYC gay bars!
 The crowd tends to be between 25 and 45 years old, with the majority in their 30’s.
-Bearded guys seem to love REBAR.
 Most men here are on the muscled & hairier side.